dmaringanti123/aztk/docs/30-cloud-storage.md

 dataframe.write.csv('adl://MY_ADL_STORAGE_ACCOUNT.azuredatalakestore.net/MY_OUTPUT_DATA.csv')
 ```

+Note: _The implementation of the ADL connector is designed to always access ADLS through a secure channel, so there is no adls file system scheme name.
+You will aywas use adl.
+For more information please take a look at https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-use-data-lake-store._

 ## Additional file system connectors

 You can quickly add support for additional data repositories by adding the necessary JARS to your cluster, configuring the spark-defaults.conf and core-site.xml file  accordingly.